-Draft legislation limits the use of the current employee stock option tax regime and moves towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms, effective for stock options granted after 30 June 2021.
-See Equity compensation in the Income determination section and our Tax Insights 'New rules on the taxation of employee stock options will be effective July 1, 2021' at www.pwc.com/ca/taxinsights for more information.
+Recently enacted legislation limits the use of the current employee stock option tax regime and moves towards aligning the tax treatment of stock options with the United States for employees of large, long-established, mature firms, effective for stock options granted after 30 June 2021.
+See Equity compensation in the Income determination section and our Tax Insights 'New rules on the taxation of employee stock options are now in effect: Are you ready?' at www.pwc.com/ca/taxinsights for more information.

 Mandatory disclosure rules

 The 2021 federal budget proposes to enhance Canada’s mandatory reportable transaction disclosure rules, subject to public consultation, for taxation years beginning after 2021.
 See Mandatory disclosure rules in the Tax administration section for more information.